Nitrogen-vacancy center: Structure

 In the negative charge state NV−, an extra electron is located at the vacancy site forming a spin S=1 pair with one of the vacancy electrons.
-As in NV0, the vacancy electrons are "exchanging roles" preserving the overall trigonal symmetry.
-This NV− state is what is commonly, and somewhat incorrectly, called "the nitrogen-vacancy center".
-The neutral state is not generally used for quantum technology.
+This extra electron induces spin triplet ground states of the form |3A⟩ and excited states of the form |3E⟩.
+There is an additional metastable state that exists between these spin triplets, that often manifests as a singlet.
+As in NV0, the vacancy electrons preserve the overall trigonal symmetry.